-Bartenders often pair the bright, tart flavors of hibiscus with a bold mezcal.
-For some participants, it was a first taste of this smoky spirit and the flavor combo made them instant fans!
+Bartenders often pair the bright, tart flavors of hibiscus with bold and smoky mezcal.

 Is mezcal a type of tequila?
 Technically, it’s the other way around!
-Both spirits are made from the agave plant, but in the mezcal making process, the piñas or the hearts of the agave plants are roasted, giving mezcal its smoky characteristics.
+Both tequila and mezcal spirits are made from the agave plant, but in the mezcal making process, the piñas (hearts of the agave plants) are roasted, giving mezcal its smoky characteristics.

-Like tequila, mezcal can be unaged (blanco) or left to rest in oak barrels (reposado and añejo).
-Tequila may only be made from one type of agave (Blue Weber) while mezcal is made from a variety of agaves, typically Espadín.
+Like tequila, mezcal may be unaged (blanco) or left to rest in oak barrels (reposado and añejo).
+Tequila is made from one type of agave (Blue Weber) while mezcal is made from a variety of agaves, typically Espadín.

 Choosing a mezcal

 When shopping for spirits, ask for a “mixing” mezcal rather than a “sipper.”
 There are plenty of options under $40.
-We used Mezcal Unión Uno in the cocktail class.
-Montelobos is another go-to for making mezcal margaritas.
+We have used Mezcal Unión Uno in cocktail classes and Montelobos is another go-to for making mezcal margaritas.

 Making the cocktail at home

-For a home bar version of the Little Red Corvette, we extract the hibiscus flavor from store-bought hibiscus tea bags (preferably The Republic of Tea) rather than sourcing dried hibiscus flowers.
+For a home bar version of the Little Red Corvette, we extract the hibiscus flavor (and rich red hue) from hibiscus tea bags, preferably The Republic of Tea.

 How to make the Little Red Corvette: